 Big Buddha statues in Thailand are extremely popular and there are over a dozen huge representations of the Lord Buddha dotted around the country.
 Each of the popular resort towns has at least one, which, for the sake of simplicity, is often dubbed as the local ‘Big Buddha’.
 This is usually among the star attractions of the town, and it’s not difficult to see why.
 Gleaming in the sun, generally wearing an expression of blissful peace or contemplation on a vast face, they are wonderful cultural highlights.

-The following list shows the 14 biggest Big Buddhas in Thailand, in order of size.
-We decided to measure the statues by the size of the figure, not just the height of the statue, which means that several “reclining Buddha” statues make the list.
-Also, we have limited our selection to only representations of the Lord Buddha.
-This is why the 19m-tall Hua Hin Big Buddha and the 79m-tall statue at Wat Huay Pla Kung near Chiang Rai are not included.
-The former is a representation of the highly revered monk Luang Phor Thuad, while the other is of the Buddhist Goddess of Mercy, Guanyin.
+Our list below shows the biggest Big Buddhas in Thailand, in order of size.
+We decided to measure the statues by the size of the figure, not just the height of the statue, which means that several ‘reclining Buddha’ statues also make the list.

 - Phuket FantaSea Cultural Theme Park